 One of the best parts of telehealth is that you probably already have all of the equipment you need to use it!
 Depending on your health practitioner, you may be requested to use video calling (through Skype, FaceTime or another program) – some may even offer to do the consult over a standard phone call.

 It’s a good idea to check in with your healthcare professional before the appointment to make sure you’re all set up and familiar with the program they recommend.

-nib members who carry a level of extras cover which pays benefits for psychology, physiotherapy, dietetics, speech pathology, occupational therapy, exercise physiology and podiatry, and hospital cover for rehabilitation care, will be able to use their cover to claim on appropriate treatment via telehealth appointments1. nib will cover appropriate treatment using telehealth for eligible members as a temporary measure that will be in place until 30 June 2020, however we’ll be reviewing the pandemic situation to determine if this date should be extended.
+nib members who carry a level of extras cover which pays benefits for psychology, physiotherapy, dietetics, speech pathology, occupational therapy, exercise physiology and podiatry, and hospital cover for rehabilitation care, will be able to use their cover to claim on appropriate treatment via telehealth appointments1. nib will cover appropriate treatment using telehealth for eligible members as a temporary measure that will be in place until 30 September 2020.

 For more information and a list of FAQs, head to our page: telehealth and your cover.

 We want international students and workers to be able to stay as healthy as possible, while adhering to the government’s social distancing recommendations.
 So, for some health services, you’ll be able to claim benefits on telehealth appointments2.